SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/barcode_data_standard.rst

   :align: center
   :target: /en/latest/_images/data_standard_link.png

 The data standard consists of several required and strongly recommended elements that have to do either with specimen metadata or sequence data.
-I will go through each element, give a brief explanation, and try to highlight any commonly seen mistakes.
+We will go through each element, give a brief explanation, and try to highlight any commonly seen mistakes.

 +----------------------------------------+---------------------+------------------------------+
 | **Specimen Metadata**                                                                       |